jenminni/misy350-s18-finalapp/README.md

 This repo contains my final project for MISY350. <br/>

 It is a flask project that includes a web app that allows users access to a database (design details below) that includes information about the teams and players that have made it to the Conference Finals of the NBA Playoffs.
 Users are able to view the database, and edit the players or teams as the playoffs continue.
-There is also an 'About' section of my app that includes some info about me!
+There is also an 'About' section of this app that includes some info about me!
 Instructions for setup are included below. <br/>

 # Setup Directions: